-4.1.2 config_emep.nml
+4.1.2 config\emep.nml

 The model has a namelist system.
-Different constants and flags are added in this file.
+It is possible to set different constants and flags for running the model.
+The constants and flags itself is defined in 'ModelConstants\ml.f90', while they are set in the namelist file under 'ModelConstants\config' parameter.
+Some of these are briefly explained in Chapter 2.
 Model gets information about running for special cases from this file.
 For example, this namelist sets which domain you want to run the model on, other than the default domain.
 The datasets provided are for the EMEP grid EECCA.
 It is possible to run the model on a smaller domain than the full regional model domain, as defined by x coordinates ranging from 1 to 132 and y coordinates ranging from 1 to 159.

-To set a smaller domain, one needs only to specify the coordinates of the new domain in RUNDOMAIN in the namelist file, "config_emep.nml".
+To set a smaller domain, one needs only to specify the coordinates of the new domain in RUNDOMAIN in the namelist file, "config\emep.nml".
 For example:

+'''

+! -----Sub domain x0 x1 y0 y1

+RUNDOMAIN = 36, 100, 50, 150 ! smaller EECCA domain

+'''

-! x0 x1 y0 y1 RUNDOMAIN = (/ 36, 100, 50, 150 /) ! smaller EECCA domain tells the model to run in the domain with x coordinates ranging from 36 to 100 and y coordinates from 50 to 150.
+tells the model to run in the domain with x coordinates ranging from 36 to 100 and y coordinates from 50 to 150.